Efficient and Robust Pedestrian Detection using Deep Learning for Human-Aware Navigation: Materials and methods

 \subsubsection{Adaptation of the deep network:}

-In order to decrease the computational effort required by the VGG-VD16 model, the expected input size for the CNN was reduced from $224 \times 224 \times 3$ (i.e., the original) to $64 \times 64 \times 3$.
-Nevertheless, due to this change in the input size, inference is not possible after the first fully connected layer.
-Moreover, the PD task requires the use of only two classes (i.e. $C=2$) in order to represent the presence or absence of a pedestrian.
+The VGG-VD16 model that was previously trained (pre-trained) with Imagenet, is going to be re-trained (fine-tuned) with the INRIA PD dataset.
+However, before re-training this CNN, it should be adapted to our PD task.
+First, the PD task requires the use of only two classes (i.e., $C=2$) in order to represent the presence or absence of a pedestrian (instead of the previously considered 1000 classes from Imagenet).
 Therefore, the layer 16 and the soft-max must be adjusted accordingly.

+Besides that, we intend to improve the PD detection speed, while achieving a suitable accuracy.
+To reach this goal we choose to reduce the expected input size for the CNN from $224 \times 224 \times 3$ to $64 \times 64 \times 3$.
+In the downscaled and PD adapted version of the network, the CNN feedforward time is $0.0485$ seconds, which is substantially faster than the one from the original network, which is $0.3619$ seconds.

-In order to solve the aforementioned issues, we choose to randomly initialize the parameters of the three fully connected layers.
+As a result of this action, inference is not possible after the first fully connected layer.
+In order to solve the aforementioned issues, the dimensions of the parameters of the three fully connected layers should be adjusted according to the new input size ($64 \times 64 \times 3$) and the new number of classes (2).
+We accomplish this by defining compatible parameters dimensions and randomly initializing them.
 More specifically, they are obtained from a Gaussian distribution, with zero mean and variance $\sigma^2 =0.01$.
 The changed network is fine-tuned using the previously mentioned (in Sec. \ref{sec:deep-trn-tst}) positive and negative sets, obtained from the INRIA pedestrian dataset.
 The process of pre-training the network acts as a regularization procedure, similar to data augmentation.

 Regarding the fine-tuning hyperparameters, we use $\varepsilon=10$ epochs, a minibatch of $\xi=100$ samples, a learning rate of $\beta= 0.001$, and a momentum of $\mu=0.9$.
 No special effort was dedicated to fine-tune the mentioned hyperparameters.

 During test, we run the ACF detector in the 288 INRIA test images in order to obtain the proposals (i.e., regions potentially containing pedestrians).
 Then, we run the proposals through the CNN in order to classify them as pedestrians or non-pedestrians.